 Does a DOT physical include a drug test?

 No, drug testing is not part of a DOT physical exam.
 Be aware that if you have been sent by your company for a DOT physical, they may request – in addition – that a drug screen is done.
 The drug test is an additional cost.

 What is the DOT physical urine test used for?

 The urine test is just a kidney screen to test for sugar and protein.
 It’s done to determine that there is no early onset of conditions like high blood pressure breaking down the kidneys, or early signs of diabetes, or kidney infection.

 Below is a list of the most common

-Your vision must be 20/40 in at least one eye or you will be disqualified.
+Your vision must be 20/40 in at least one eye or you will need a vision exemption.
 You may use vision correction (glasses or contact lenses) to meet the standards.

-Diabetes that requires the driver to use insulin is Disqualifying unless the driver has a Federal Diabetes Exemption.
+Diabetes is not disqualifying.
+However diabetes that requires the driver to use insulin is Disqualifying unless the driver has a Federal Diabetes Exemption.
 If you have any complications from diabetes (example: renal, cardiovascular or neurological concerns), you will need a clearance letter from the appropriate specialist.

 If you have a history of a heart attack, angina or are post-PCI (angioplasty with a stent): DOT requires you to have an exercise stress test every 2 years.
 You will need to bring a copy of your stress test results to the exam.
 If any of the above has occurred in the past year, a copy of your most recent Echocardiogram is also required.

-History of cardiac bypass surgery (CABG): You must provide the results of your last Exercise Tolerance Test (ETT-stress test) since having Bypass and your most recent ECHO (heart ultrasound test).
+You must provide the results of your last Stress Test (AKA Exercise Tolerance Test or ETT) since having Bypass and your most recent ECHO (heart ultrasound test).